midav7/ssdc/README.md

 the files into a directory with the files its comparable to.
 A file can be in multiple groups.
 I have found this tool to be helpful when needing to analyze a large number of samples, with an ever decreasing amount of time to do it in.

+Included in the resulting tar file is a .gexf file.
+This can be used to visualize the results in [Gephi](https://github.com/gephi/gephi).

 Installation
 ============
     git clone https://github.com/bwall/ssdc.git